cloud-custodian/cloud-custodian/docs/source/aws/examples/securitygroupsetpermission.rst

 .. code-block:: yaml

    policies:
-     - name: sg-add-permission
+     - name: sg-set-permission
        resource: security-group
        description: |
-         Add rule to a security group.
+         Modify rule to a security group.
 Filter any security group that allows 0.0.0.0/0 or ::/0 (IPv6) ingress on port 22, remove the rule and add user defined sg rule
        mode:
            type: cloudtrail